-Halloween is that one time of year where we love to celebrate all the things that go bump in the night!
+Halloween is the time of year we love to celebrate all the things that go bump in the night… or office!
 This year, we are celebrating horrifying job interview stories from people across the digital marketing industry.

 We took to social media and asked you for the most nightmarish things to have ever happened to you during a job interview.
 You might be surprised to see some candidates endure behaviour from hiring managers which seems to have come straight out of Frankenstein’s laboratory!
 But it doesn’t matter which side of the desk you are sitting on, sometimes job interviews just go horribly wrong…